CTL Instructor Handbook

 This should be done several months in advance and not later than 30 days before the term starts for all enrolled courses.
 Log in to the Office of the Registrar’s Intranet for Faculty and look for “Submission opens for Book/Course Material for all enrolled courses” for submission deadlines.

 All instructors (i.e., faculty of any rank) are responsible for ordering any instructor or “desk” copies that they need (typically provided for free by the textbook publisher).
-Check with your course coordinator or associate dean for common textbooks.
+Students can rent or purchase textbooks online or from campus and nearby bookstores.

 Students purchase textbooks on campus or from bookstores located near campus.
 You may notify the off-campus bookstores of your textbook requirements.